Wingecarribee Community Assistance Scheme applications opened on 6 December 2022 and close 13 January 2023.

-Under the scheme three types of funding are available, Community Assistance Scheme Donations up to $600, Community Assistance Scheme Grants up to $7,000 and Environment and Sustainability Grants up to $2,000.
+Under the scheme three types of funding are available, Community Assistance Scheme Donations up to $600, Community Assistance Scheme Grants up to $7,000.

-Guidelines for both funding programs are available below in the Supporting Documents section.
+Guidelines for CAS is available below in the Supporting Documents section.

 For further information on the scheme, please read through the guidelines below:

 Community Strategic Plan - Wingecarribee 2031

 Wingecarribee Community Assistance Scheme 2021 - 2022(PDF, 91KB)

 Wingecarribee Community Assistance Scheme 2020 - 2021(PDF, 167KB)

 Wingecarribee Community Assistance Scheme 2019 - 2020(PDF, 108KB)